Updated on November 20, 2023 by Julie McCool

 The walk begins in the Meadowlark Gardens Visitor Center.
 If you have children in your group, you might want to start at the Snowflake Shoppe where you can buy light-up necklaces, wands, and other sparkly goods.
 You can also pick up a Light Search activity sheet and give your kids a fun extra challenge.

 The Fairy Garden was full of lights and fairies in 2019, and we heard kids squeal with delight at the new display.

-Meadowlark goes all out with sparkly decorations, many of which follow a garden and woods theme.
+Meadowlark goes all out with sparkly decorations.
 The large, extensively light-wrapped trees set an impressive backdrop for the smaller displays.
-You’ll also see traditional holiday scenes sprinkled among the outdoor themes.
+You'll also see traditional holiday scenes sprinkled among the outdoor themes.

 Meadowlark has set up several places to take sparkly holiday photos, including a pretty butterfly and several spots with benches.
 However, you'll need a camera that can capture both lights and people.